xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 # Dealing with issues

-In some cases the configure API is not able to ensure that the configuration is valid.
+In some cases, the Configuration API chooses to not auto-resolve all conflicts, but instead allows the configuration to be invalid.
 This can occur for product models extracted from SAP or product models with arithmetic rules.
 When the configuration is invalid, the response contains "issues".

 In a configurator application, we display these issues to the user.
-We do this in the `<InvalidMark>` and `<IssuesDialog>`.
+We do this in the `<InvalidMark>` and `<IssuesDialog>` components.
 The `<InvalidMark>` gets rendered if there are any issues.

 ```jsx
 class InvalidMark extends React.Component {